devlogpile/logpile/server/README.md

 ###How to build this module
 =======

-1. Install the jdk 1.7
+1. Install the jdk 1.7.
 2. Install maven.
+Maven is use to build the java and create the packaging of this module.
+3. Install the bower tools.
+Bower get the js and css libraries for the client part from the net.
+The installation description is available on [the Bower site](http://bower.io/).
+4. Go to the root directory.
+5. Execute the command : `bower install`.
+This command copy the css and jss libraries in the "src/main/webapp/components".
-3. Go to the root directory and execute the command : `mvn clean install`.
+6. Execute the command : `mvn clean install`.

 The default profile is the *dev* profile.
 This profile does not minify the js files.
 For releasing this module, add the  `-P release` to the command line.